Maelstromeous/k8s-cluster/README.md

 # k8s-cluster
 Configuration and associated scripts to provision a Rancher cluster.

 This setup assumes you are using ubuntu boxes.
 PRs are welcome for other OSes.

+**Disclaimer**: all the below comes as-is, if you break your VPS / cluster with the below commands, that's on you.

 # My setup & context